-This session of Stamford Talks will be focusing on the IBDP program (International Baccalaureate Diploma Program).
-The IBDP program officially begins for students in Grade 11, however there is a lot of preparation prior to Grade 11 to ensure both acceptance and success into this academically rigorous program.
-This is an excellent opportunity to learn about the mission and values of the IB and how these are expressed at Stamford, including a brief overview of the middle school and high school curriculum and how it prepares your child for the IBDP program.
+This session will be focusing on the IBDP program (International Baccalaureate Diploma Program).
+The IBDP program officially begins for students in Grade 11.
+However, there is a lot of preparation before Grade 11 to ensure both acceptance and success in this academically rigorous program.
+This is an excellent opportunity to learn about the mission and values of the IB and how these are expressed at Stamford.
+The session will also include a brief overview of the middle school and high school curriculum and how it prepares your child for the IBDP program.

-When deciding if the IBDP is right for your child, there are many considerations to take into account beyond academic, and understanding the program as well as the entry requirements is an important first step.
+When deciding if the IBDP is right for your child, there are many considerations to take into account beyond academics, and understanding the program as well as the entry requirements is an essential first step.

-These Stamford information sessions will help parents understand the core elements of the IBDP and what is expected of students before and after acceptance into the program, as well as paths post-graduation.
+Mr. Galligan, our Academic Coordinator, will guide you through the core elements of the IBDP and what is expected of students before and after acceptance into the program, as well as post-graduation paths.